 Driving along the Trans-Canada from Calgary to Banff and watching the mountains get ever closer, we both had our mouths open with awe at the spectacle that was unfolding before us.

 We did a lot in Banff.
 Hiking, walking to snowshoeing in the high mountains.
-This woke up a passion, a desire in me, that has been in foremost in my mind each and everyday since.
+This woke up a passion, a desire in me, that has been in foremost in my mind each and every day since.
 To get out there in the great outdoors.
 Put some effort into seeing what God has created.
 To find something that puts fuel into your tank.
-Find that someone to join you along the journey
+Find that someone to join you on the journey

 We discovered tons of magical places out west.
 This is mine.
 The Kicking Horse River as it flows through the “Natural Bridge” in Yoho National Park.

-We hope you have a “it’s never to late date”.
+We hope you have an “it’s never to late date”.